Are You Sleeping More on the Weekends to Cover up for Your Sleep Loss?

 It's alright if you feel this way.
 It is completely normal, especially given how demanding life can sometimes be.
 The first step to creating positive change is identifying and being aware of something needing to change.
 Once you have determined what is causing the imbalance, you can work towards changing it.

 When you take care of your body, your body takes care of you.
 You can view it as a relationship.
 When you pay attention to your body's needs, it will be happy and help you out whenever you need it.
 When you neglect your body, it will not give you the help it needs.
 It desperately wants to, but it won't be able to.
-Nurture the relationship between you and your body by giving it something that is absolutely essential: sleep.

 - Adjust the temperature in your bedroom, keeping the temperature between 60 F and 72 F.